The Governance Gap in Agentic AI

 Agent: Operational Interpretation

-Decides how intents are fulfilled in practice.
+Decides how intents are carried out in practice.
 Interprets intents, queries conceptual schemas, applies logic and heuristics, and invokes actions.
-Does not define semantics; it consumes them.
-Does not originate intent; it receives it.
+It consumes semantics rather than defining them, and receives intent rather than originating it.

 The Flow